modevar/modevar.github.io/_pages/submission.md

 - "/call-for-papers/"
 ---

+## Aim
+In this MODEVAR workshop edition, there will be no formal proceedings.
+However, to ...
+Additionally,

 ## Topics

+We invite submissions for **lightning talk proposals** where participants can presents their work to the community and ask for feedback.
 Mainly, we invite submissions considering topics related to variability modelling languages:

 * Concepts: domain modelling, language constructs, mapping to other artefacts.
 * Usages: writing, reading, generating, reverse engineering, (de-)composition, benchmarking.